c3lestin/c3lestin.github.io/index.md

 ---
 layout: page
 title:  Cybershelter blog
-subtitle: It's all about IT Security, Automation, Artificial Intelligence, Science, life etc.. feel free to dive in.
+subtitle: It's all about IT Security, Automation, Artificial Intelligence, Science, life and more.. feel free to dive deep in.
 ---